-Several years ago one of my clients brought her daughter to a training session.
-At 12 years old, she was a tall girl, almost my height, but was slouched over, stared at the floor, and just looked miserable.
+Several years ago, one of my clients brought her daughter to a training session.
+At 12 years old, she was a tall girl, almost my height.
+But she was slouched over, stared at the floor, and just looked miserable.

 My client told me that her daughter was having a rough week.
-Her soccer coach kicked her off the team, and not for any disciplinary issues, but because he didn’t think she was any good.
+Her soccer coach kicked her off the team.
+Not for any disciplinary issues, but because he didn't think she was any good.

 Think about that for a minute.
-A preteen girl, told she wasn’t good enough and that she couldn’t play soccer anymore.
+A preteen girl was told she wasn't good enough, and that she couldn't play soccer anymore.
 This just broke my heart.

-I had to do something to help restore this young girl’s confidence and to show her that she could be an athlete.
-I worked with her throughout the summer and we discovered something important.
+I had to do something to help restore this young girl's confidence.
+I wanted to show her that she could be an athlete.
+I worked with her throughout the summer, and we discovered something important.
 This 12-year-old girl LOVED to lift weights!

-When I work with kids I see their attitudes change, self-confidence skyrocket, and their physical strength go from non-existent to impressive.
-This shift is especially great to see in those kids who are used to being inactive or who have a higher body weight.
+When I work with kids, I see their attitudes change.
+I see their self-confidence skyrocket and their physical strength go from non-existent to impressive.
+This shift is especially great to see in kids who are used to being inactive or who have a higher body weight.
 You can see their motivation increase.

-In spite of the positive experiences I have had with kids and strength training, the idea of giving kids weights to lift makes people nervous.
-Parents have some valid questions:
+Despite the positive experiences I have had with kids and strength training, the idea of giving kids weights to lift makes people nervous.
+Parents often have some valid questions: